What Do Startups Need to Know About Data Privacy Law?

 Federal Laws Governing Data Privacy

 • The Controlling the Assault of Non-Solicited Pornography and Marketing (CAN-SPAM) Act addresses commercial email communications and governs the use and collection of email addresses for commercial purposes.
-It also prohibits using misleading or false information in email headers, or subject lines that are materially misleading.
+It also prohibits using misleading or false information in email headers or subject lines.

 • The Telephone Consumer Protection Act (TCPA) applies to marketing activities via telephone calls and text messaging and regulates the use and collection of telephone numbers for commercial calls and messages.
 Litigation under the TCPA is on the rise, so if you are calling or text messaging consumers, you must obtain their express written consent and give them an opportunity to opt out from receiving messages.